timpending/comp-sci-curriculum/Unit-2/02-big-o-notation.md

 Suppose you have two mathematical functions, `f(x)` and `g(x)`.
 A function `f(x)` is said to be `O(g(x))` (pronounced 'Big O of g(x)') if there exists some positive constant `C` such that `|f(x)| &leq; C * |g(x)|` for `x` sufficiently large.

-When we talk about Big O in this class, `f(x)` will typically roughly correspond to the runtime of some javascript function (or, if you prefer, the number of operations that function needs to perform), while `g(x)` will roughly correspond to the size of that function's input.
+When we talk about time complexity and Big O in this class, `f(x)` will typically roughly correspond to the runtime of some javascript function (or, if you prefer, the number of operations that function needs to perform), while `g(x)` will roughly correspond to the size of that function's input.
+(You can also talk about Big O within the context of [space complexity](https://www.cs.northwestern.edu/academics/courses/311/html/space-complexity.html), but we'll save that for another time.)

 Huh?
 What does that mean?
 Let's get down to brass tacks, and look at some examples.